A Leader for our future

-Costa Constantinides represents the New York City Council’s 22nd District, which includes his native Astoria along with parts of Jackson Heights, Woodside, and East Elmhurst.
+Costa Constantinides represents the New York City Council’s 22nd District, which includes Astoria along with parts of Jackson Heights, Woodside, and East Elmhurst.
 He serves as chair of the Council’s Environmental Protection Committee and sits on six additional committees: Civil Service & Labor, Contracts, Cultural Affairs, Oversight & Investigations, Sanitation, and Transportation.

 Costa was overwhelmingly elected to the City Council with over 65% of the vote, becoming the first Greek-Cypriot-American elected to office in New York City.
 During his time in the Council, Costa helped pass a landmark zoning agreement on a future development in Astoria.
 For the first time in city history, a developer will be required by law to provide permanently affordable housing.